Post Page Hero

 Which Type of Climate-Control Do I Need?

-When deciding between air-cooled, heated and climate-controlled storage, the type of items you plan to store and your local climate play a big role.
+When deciding between types of climate controlled storage, including air-cooled, heated units, and climate-controlled storage units, the storage duration, type of items you plan to store, and your local weather conditions and extreme temperatures play a big role.
 Sensitive items and humid regions generally need more comprehensive protection.

 • Wood furniture and instruments can warp or crack with changes in temperature and humidity.
 Climate control is the best option, as it keeps both steady.